luthfirahmad/luthfirahmad.github.io/hire-me.md

 3. **Communicative**

    I can clearly convey the solution to the team and explain the plans that will be carried out to achieve it.

+## Tools that I Usually Used

+I prefer to use the recent and modern tools when designing, but i am open to using other tools.
+I am particularly strong when using these tools:

++ Sketch
++ Figma
++ Invision
++ Principle

+## How to Hire Me

+If the skills and requirements above matching you, and you want me to help you to build a project from scratch, you can [contact me](https://luthfirahmad.typeform.com/to/R4NMRINh).

+I prefer to do a project around Jabodetabek, it ease me if you want my presence on site.
+If not, i can work fully remote anywhere else.